What Is an HOA Transfer Fee and Who Pays It?

 Transfer fee: An administrative charge for processing the ownership change.
 The money goes to the HOA's operating fund or to the management company.

 Capital contribution (also called working capital or reserve contribution): A one-time payment from the new owner into the HOA's reserve fund.
-This money is earmarked for future capital expenditures — roof replacements, parking lot resurfacing, pool renovations.
+This money is earmarked for future capital projects.
+Roof replacements, parking lot resurfacing, pool renovations.
+That kind of thing.

-Capital contributions are typically larger than transfer fees — $500-$2,000 or more — and serve a fundamentally different purpose.
-A community might charge both a $200 transfer fee and a $1,500 capital contribution, totaling $1,700 in ownership-change fees.
+Capital contributions run bigger than transfer fees, typically $500-$2,000 or more, and they serve a completely different purpose.
+A community might charge a $200 transfer fee and a $1,500 capital contribution.
+That's $1,700 in ownership-change fees before you've even unpacked a box.

 Some communities charge one or the other.
 Some charge both.
 Some charge neither.
-It depends entirely on the CC&Rs.
+It all comes down to the CC&Rs.

 Who Pays?